 Epic, dramatic, and over the top was how Tina described her final performance of the Tetris theme; a tremendous interpretation of the Russian folk song “Korobeiniki”, most commonly recognised as the Tetris Type-A music.
 Cheers and whoops bring the band back on stage for a final encore to play Tina’s early rise to fame with her interpretation of the orchestral interlude “Flight of the Bumblebee” composed by Nikolai Rimsky Korsakov.
 A flurry of notes sets the stage ablaze in their racing performance of “Queen Bee”.

 Many fans were lucky enough to meet and get autographs as Tina came out after the show, with the lovely Rambo snapping pics of stoked admirers.
-Performances of game music around London always attract devoted and friendly groups of people.
+Performances of game music around London always attract devoted can you buy ambien at walmart and friendly groups of people.
 I’m always proud to stand amongst other gamers, with small acts such as offering their space on the barriers to a child so he could see, and chatting to others queueing from many different walks of life.
 It embodies what it really means to be a part of gaming culture.
 A shared love of game music brought everyone together tonight to witness an awesome performance of Game On! with plenty of additions.
 Hopefully this is the start of many more solo shows for Tina Guo!

 We’re also running a Patreon campaign to make sure we can keep bringing you regular, high quality content if you’re feeling generous!
 Thanks for even sharing!